 Toboggan rental is available at the valley station.

-The toboggan run is currently closed.
+The toboggan run is open.

 Rules for sledgers: